lenesk/sokolova.dk/online-group-classes-levels-and-duration.md

 All the books I have selected for my courses have a home page.
 There you have free access to audio & video (including transcripts), reading, and grammar exercises.

-## Here is the list of study books we use:
+## Here is the list of the study books we use:

 * Level A1
   * *[Sådan 1](http://guga.gyldendal.dk/Sprog/dsa/saadan1.aspx)* af Frank Sebastian Hansen og Einar Helleland